Pylons/pyramid/docs/narr/subrequest.rst

 actually do want just the literal information returned by a function that happens to be a view callable.

-Note that if a view callable invoked by a subrequest raises an exception, the exception will usually be converted to a response if you have a :term:`exception view` configured:
+Note that, by default, if a view callable invoked by a subrequest raises an exception, the exception will be raised to the caller of :meth:`~pyramid.request.Request.invoke_subrequest` even if you have a :term:`exception view` configured:

 .. code-block:: python